jamiebuckley/quinque-api/README.md

 > An API for a 5 letter guessing word game, that legally-speaking could have been inspired by anything at all

+> In unrelated news, I'm addicted to Wordle.

 ## Author

 👤 **Jamie Buckley**